kimgoetzke/rusteroids/README.md

 The in-game (non-UI) font is Bulky Pixels by John Bloor's [Smoking Drum ](http://www.smokingdrum.com) (domain no longer active but required by license).

-Audio files downloaded from [Pixabay](https://pixabay.com) under a CC0 license or created by myself.
+Audio files from [Pixabay](https://pixabay.com) under a CC0 license or created by myself.

 ## How to develop